Emergency Student Assistance Fund

 Purpose

-The Student Affairs Emergency Student Assistance Fund was established to provide assistance to Trinity students due to unexpected financial emergencies or hardship.
+The Student Affairs Emergency Student Assistance Fund was established to provide assistance to Trinity students due to one-time, unexpected financial emergencies or hardship.
 This assistance is intended to help students stay in school and meet their educational goals, ultimately securing a better financial future for themselves and their families.

 Eligibility Criteria